Latest News

 Disclaimer

-It is our hope that the Impact Mappings will be a source of inspiration to many organisations as they develop their in-house impact management capabilities and/or any advisory services and products on impact management for third parties.
+It is our hope that the Impact Mappings will be a source of inspiration to many organizations as they develop their in-house impact management capabilities and/or any advisory services and products on impact management for third parties.

 Any resources, tools, systems, products or services developed based on, referring to or otherwise using the Impact Mappings should acknowledge UNEP FI, however, the results, as well as any associated outcomes and decisions made based on such resources, are exclusively attributable to their developers and their own interpretation of the Impact Radar.
 In no case may these be assumed to be aligned with UNEP FI’s views and methodologies and/or to have been validated, approved or otherwise certified by UNEP FI.